-Here are 7 extremely cool coworking workspaces you can rent by the hour, day, week, month or longer.
+Here are seven extremely cool coworking workspaces you can rent by the hour, day, week, month or longer.

 A coworking space is defined as a workspace where diverse groups of freelancers, remote workers, and other independent professionals work together in a shared, communal setting

-Is a co-working arts and crafts studio in Paris for budding designers and technology enthusiasts.
+Is a co-working art and crafts studio in Paris for budding designers and technology enthusiasts.

 If you’re looking for a place that allows you to do more than type away on the computer, you’ve found it with Draft.
 You’ll pay € 15 and have access to the main coworking space for the entire day.

-If however you are a budding architect, designer, crafter or creator and want to create a prototype for a client or for yourself, you can have access to their on site equipment at very affordable rates.
+If however you are a budding architect, designer, crafter or creator and want to create a prototype for a client or yourself, you can have access to their on-site equipment at very affordable rates.
 The fees depend on the equipment you use.
-For example it’s €12 / hr to use the sewing machine and 3D Printer and €30 for the laser cutter.
-The carpentry workshop cost €65 / hour but considering you have access to saws, drills, sanders, dremmels and more, it’s still a great deal.
+For example, it’s €12 / hr to use the sewing machine and 3D Printer and €30 for the laser cutter.
+The carpentry workshop cost €65 / hour but considering you have access to saws, drills, sanders, dremmels and more, and it’s still a great deal.